Early dark energy constraints with late-time expansion marginalization: Dark Energy Models

-We implement both early and late dark energy models in a modified version of \verb|CAMB|, which allows the combination of multiple dark energy fluids.
-The late dark energy perturbations near horizon and super-horizon scales are calculated using the parametrized post-Friedmann approach \citep{hu_ppf}.
+We implement both early and late dark energy models in a modified version of \textsc{camb}, which allows the combination of multiple dark energy fluids.
+The late dark energy perturbations are calculated using the parametrized post-Friedmann approach \citep{hu_ppf}.
+In this approach there are no instabilities in the perturbations from either phantom crossing ($w=-1$ crossing) or from discontinuities in the $w(z)$ which arise in our parametrization.